 2. Describe the Goal

 Now that your readers know the problem, they should understand what the goal of the campaign is.
 Lead generation?
 Spreading brand awareness?
-Whatever may be the goal, state it clearly in the case study.
+Whatever may be the goal, state it clearly.

 3. Describe Strategy and Implementation